superjax/website/content/lie_algebra_tutorial/07-adjoint_as_jacobian.md

 computing derivatives.
 For completeness, we're going to start here and work our way to computing Jacobians of the Lie group action.
-The formula for computing the derivative of a scalar function $f$, is given as\footnote{Note, to be consistent with the vast majority of literature on this topic, I am using $\varepsilon$ to mean a small perturbation.
-This is a separate and distinct concept from $\epsilon,$ the dual number.}
+The formula for computing the derivative of a scalar function $f$, is given as [^1]

+[^1]: Note, to be consistent with the vast majority of literature on this topic, I am using $\varepsilon$ to mean a small perturbation.
+This is a separate and distinct concept from $\epsilon,$ the dual number.

 $$
 \frac{\partial f}{\partial x}=\lim_{\varepsilon\to0}\frac{1}{\varepsilon}\left(f\left(x+\varepsilon\right)-f\left(x\right)\right).